|

 Tesch began his career with start up

 Trek Bicycle Company in Wisconsin.
-He soon went on to work with
+He went on to work with

-Masi in Carlsbad, CA. By the early 1980s he developed his own identity
+Masi in San Marcos, CA. By the early 1980s, he had developed his own identity

 As happens so often in